doctrine/annotations/docs/en/custom.rst

 Enumerated values
 -----------------

-- An annotation property marked with ``@Enum`` is a field that accept a fixed set of scalar values.
+- An annotation property marked with ``@Enum`` is a field that accepts a fixed set of scalar values.
 - You should use ``@Enum`` fields any time you need to represent fixed values.
-- The annotation parser check the given value and throws an ``AnnotationException`` if the value not match.
+- The annotation parser checks the given value and throws an ``AnnotationException`` if the value does not match.

 Declaring an enumerated property: